Social support: Distinctions in measurement

 Researchers also commonly make a distinction between perceived and received support.
 Perceived support refers to a recipient's subjective judgment that providers will offer (or have offered) effective help during times of need.
 Received support (also called enacted support) refers to specific supportive actions (e.g., advice or reassurance) offered by providers during times of need.

+One of the most widely used instruments for assessing perceived social support is the Multidimensional Scale of Perceived Social Support (MSPSS), developed by Gregory Zimet, Nancy Dahlem and colleagues in 1988.
+The MSPSS is a 12-item self-report measure that evaluates perceived adequacy of support from three sources, family, friends, and a significant other, organizing support by its source rather than by function.
+The scale has demonstrated strong factorial validity and reliability across diverse populations, and research using the MSPSS has consistently linked higher perceived social support to lower levels of depression and anxiety.

 Furthermore, social support can be measured in terms of structural support or functional support.
 Structural support (also called social integration) refers to the extent to which a recipient is connected within a social network, like the number of social ties or how integrated a person is within his or her social network.
 Family relationships, friends, and membership in clubs and organizations contribute to social integration.
 Functional support looks at the specific functions that members in this social network can provide, such as the emotional, instrumental, informational, and companionship support listed above.
 Data suggests that emotional support may play a more significant role in protecting individuals from the deleterious effects of stress than structural means of support, such as social involvement or activity.

 These different types of social support have different patterns of correlations with health, personality, and personal relationships.
 For example, perceived support is consistently linked to better mental health whereas received support and social integration are not.
 In fact, research indicates that perceived social support that is untapped can be more effective and beneficial than utilized social support.
 Some have suggested that invisible support, a form of support where the person has support without his or her awareness, may be the most beneficial.
 This view has been complicated, however, by more recent research suggesting the effects of invisible social support – as with visible support – are moderated by provider, recipient, and contextual factors such as recipients' perceptions of providers' responsiveness to their needs, or the quality of the relationship between the support provider and recipient.